bhagyaunnikrishnan/Todo-API/README.md

 Usage
 -----
-To use My Awesome ToDo API, follow these steps:
+To use ToDo API, follow these steps:

 1. Open your web browser
 2. Go to the URL of the API